xaanya/devops24/examinations/06/README.md

 # QUESTION A

-In the earlier playbook we created to configure the webserver, `web.yml`, add a couple of tasks:
+In the `06-web.yml` playbook, add a couple of tasks:

 * One task to create the directory structure under `/var/www/example.internal/html/`.
 * One task to upload our `files/index.html` file to `/var/www/example.internal/html/index.html`.